Recruitment and hiring have changed dramatically. Today we evaluate, hire and successfully onboard candidates we may have only met online.

 “You can’t over prepare when it comes to onboarding”, says Cathy Lim from Hothead Games.
 Before a new hire starts, Cathy shares a Day 1 Plan with them.
 It outlines what they’ll be doing on the first day, who’ll they be connecting with, and links and tools to bookmark.

 The team at Elastic Path designed an onboarding Trello Board.
-Each new hire is assigned a mentor and together, they work through the board during the first three months.
-Among other things, the board covers content like how-to guides, an intro to the intranet, and links to employee policies and guidelines.
+Each new hire is assigned a mentor and they work through the board together during the first three months.
+Among other things, the board covers content like how-to guides, an intranet intro, and links to employee policies and guidelines.

 What tools does your team already have in place?
-How can those tools be refined to interface with a remote onboarding experience?
+How can those tools be refined to fit with a remote onboarding experience?

 When Catherine McVey joined the HR team at FirstService Residential, right as the COVID pandemic hit Canada, her HR colleagues, Lydia Tay and Sarah Khan, were intentional about providing a successful onboarding experience that was consistent with their traditional in-person process.